hubaksis/BerryMed-SpO2-ClassicBluetooth/README.md

 Protocol can be found here: https://github.com/zh2x/BCI_Protocol or in this [pdf file](BCI%20Protocol%20V1.2.pdf).

-Huge thanks to Zhu Xiaoxin who responded to my email and said ~~wrong way!!~~ "The sync bit is the Most Significant Bit, not the Least Significant Bit."
+Huge thanks to technical support from Shanghai Berry Medical who responded to my email and said ~~wrong way!!~~ "The sync bit is the Most Significant Bit, not the Least Significant Bit."
 Keep it in mind.

 This is a quick half an hour project to get SpO2 level only from this device.
 No fancy interface, no other data.